Levy noise-induced self-induced stochastic resonance in a memristive neuron: Numerical results and discussion

-To measure the degree of SISR, we use the coefficient of variation ($CV$), an important statistical measure based on the time intervals between spikes~\cite{pikovsky1997coherence}.
+To measure the degree of SISR (i.e., the degree to which Eq.~\eqref{eq:L2} and Eq.~\eqref{eq:G2} are satisfied), we use the coefficient of variation ($CV$), an important statistical measure based on the time intervals between spikes~\cite{pikovsky1997coherence}.
 From a neurobiological point of view, $CV$ is more important than other measures (e.g., power spectral density and auto-correlation function) because it is related to the timing precision of information processing in neural systems~\cite{pei1996noise}. $CV$ uses the inter-spike intervals (ISIs) where the $k$th interval is the difference between two consecutive spike times $t^k$ and $t^{k+1}$ of the neuron, and is defined as:

 where $\langle ISI\rangle$ and $\langle ISI^2\rangle$ represent the mean and the mean squared ISIs, respectively.
 When $CV=1$, we have Poissonian spike train (i.e., rare and incoherent spiking), and when $CV>1$ we have a point process that is even more variable than a Poisson process~\cite{kurrer1995noise}.
 In both these cases, the degree of SISR is quite low as the double limits in the left-hand sides of Eq.~\eqref{eq:L2} and Eq.~\eqref{eq:G2} fail to converge toward the corresponding values on the right-hand sides.
 The degree of SISR becomes higher with $CV \to 0$ as the double limits in the left-hand sides of Eq.~\eqref{eq:L2} and Eq.~\eqref{eq:G2} also converge toward the corresponding values on the right-hand sides.
 When $CV=0$, the double limits in the left-hand sides of Eq.~\eqref{eq:L2} and Eq.~\eqref{eq:G2} should be exactly equal to the corresponding values on the right-hand sides.
 In this case, we will have perfectly ``deterministic'' periodic spiking.